 As a matter of policy, in open-competitive recruitments, Miami-Dade County does not offer applicants an opportunity to take an examination at a time other than when scheduled.
-The only exception is if the applicant will be on active military duty on the examination date.
-In that situation, you must contact the Testing and Validation Section of the Internal Services Department, Human Resources Division, at email@example.com as soon as you are aware of the scheduling.
+The only exception is if the applicant will be on military duty on the examination date.
+In that situation, you must call the Testing and Validation Section of the Human Resources Department at 305-375-2683 as soon as you are aware of the scheduling.
 This notification must be made prior to the test date.

 Study Guides/Supplemental Information

 Study guides are not normally provided and in the rare event they are provided, their availability will be noted on the job announcement.
 For supplemental information relating to the tested positions, the applicant may be advised to access a link on the hiring department's website.